External Cervical Resorption Treatment options – Also known as Invasive Cervical Root Resorption

 Is no treatment for external cervical resorption the best option?

 This is my believe and seems to have support in Mavirdou 2016 JOE article when they show the lesions fill in with a bone like material.
-I think many dentists seem something different and like a surgeon jump to a surgical intervention.
+I think many dentists see something different and, like a surgeon, jump to a surgical intervention.
+ECIR often eventually show repair attempts via the formation of osteoid tissue.

 Heithersay classification and treatment recommendations for Extra Canal Invasive Resorption (ECIR).